“Success is most often achieved by those who don’t know that failure is inevitable.” — Coco Chanel

 Yes but only if they work more than 30 hours per week.
 If they work less than 30 hours per week for you they are exempt from super up to their 18th birthday.

 Yes, for now.
 The federal government proposed in the May 2021 budget to remove this exemption.
-If the legislation passes this change is expected to apply from 1 July 2022.
+The legislation has now been passed and this exemption will no longer apply from 1 July 2022.